Controlling Door and Window Framing

 Selecting Exterior Door Defaults and click Edit

 *Applies to X14 and newer program versions.
-Rough opening properties for X13 and prior versions can be specified on the Framing panel, which is discussed in the next step.
+Rough opening properties for X13 and prior versions can be specified on the Framing panel.

 Exterior Door Defaults on the Rough Opening panel